kabanero-io/events-operator/README.md

 ##### Update Pipeline Service Account

-You may use the secrets you created for Tekton pipelines by associating them with your pipeline service account.
+Associate the secrets you created with your Tekton pipeline service account.
+This enables them to be used when running the pipelines.
 The default service account is `kabanero-pipeline`.

 ```